MailP1/MailP1/README.md

 - 👋 Hi, I’m @MailP1
-- 👀 I’m interested in software development/cyber security
+- 👀 I’m interested in data
-- 🌱 I’m currently learning CS50's Introduction to Artificial Intelligence with Python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---